taamneh/FaultTolerantActorSystem/README.md

 - Type "Request" to get the GPA

-- Type "Throw" to fail the GPA caculatot Actor and to see how the program will react by reading from journal
+- Type "Throw" to fail the GPA calculator Actor and to see how the program will react by reading from journal

 - To free the journal, just delete "Journal" Folder